tmtsoftware/csw/docs/src/main/services/database.md

 for help with creating users, passwords, and roles in PostgreSQL.

 The [psql interactive CLI client](https://www.postgresql.org/docs/current/app-psql.html) is provided with PostgreSQL.
 It can be used to connect to PostgreSQL and create users (as well as many other maintenance commands).
-If Database Service is started with csw-services.sh, the database server is started on port *5432*.
+If the Database Service is started with csw-services.sh, the database server is started on port *5432*.

 Eventually, all TMT user logins will all have these environment variables set with the agreed upon read-only user and password.